twahyuni/lab-js-problems-objects/readme.md

 To start, create an **object contructor** for a specific movie called `var Movie`.

-The object contructor should have these properties (how do we pass these information to the contructor?):
+The object constructor should have these properties (how do we pass these information to the contructor?):

   1. title (string)
   2. timeOfPlay (number ex: 1600)